DataIntellectTech/kdb-chronicle-queue/README.md

 The envelope size will be limited by another configuration parameter:

-	kdb.envelope.size=200
+	kdb.envelope.size=100

 Once the threshold is reached, the current envelope will be sent to kdb+ and then reset.
-When there are not enough messages on the queue to fill the envelope, the current iteration will finish and the current envelope will be sent to kdb+ and then reset.
+When there are no messages on the queue to process, any messages in the current envelope will be sent to kdb+ and then reset.

 #### kdb+